wanghou5/math2130-fall2017/README.md

 may look for things like an exemplary attendance record to justify moving the student up into the next grade category.

-If you plan to leave before class is over, the correct procedure is to mention this to the professor before the start of class.
+**Important:** If you plan to leave before class is over, the correct procedure is to mention this to the professor before the start of class.
 It is impolite and disruptive to your classmates to leave, or even pack up your belongings, before the lecture is over.